acdh-oeaw/vicav-app/DATASTRUCTURE.md

 Search results from NoSketchEngine are resolved to w-tags in XML files that are genereated using the above workflow that also generates the NoSketchEngine verticals.
 The xml:id attributes on any w-tag in the vicav_corpus collection needs to be unique within the collection.
 We therefore usually prefix the token ID with a document ID.

+The corpus in NoSketchEngine has to have the same name as the project configured in vicav_projects.

 For a schema example see:

 ## Other collections